cluetec/lifeboat/README.md

 # Lifeboat

 Lifeboat is a backup tool provided by [cluetec GmbH](https://cluetec.de).
-Lifeboat enables the user to create a backup for a range of different systems (e.g. PostgreSQL, MongoDB) and storing the backup also in different storage systems (e.g. S3 Buckets, Azure Blob, S/FTP, local disk).
+Lifeboat enables the user to create backups for a range of different source systems (e.g. PostgreSQL, MongoDB, HashiCorp Vault) and storing the backup also in different destination storage systems (e.g. S3 Buckets, Azure Blob, S/FTP, local filesystem).

 ## ✅ Supported Systems

 Source systems:

 - [x] Local filesystem
-- [ ] PostgeSQL (Not implemented yet)
+- [ ] PostgreSQL (Not implemented yet)
 - [ ] MongoDB (Not implemented yet)
 - [ ] HashiCorp Vault (Not implemented yet)